 Grooms that are employed at the racetrack must be licensed in the state in which they are working.
 This licensing requires a simple application and fee; there is no skills testing involved.
 Show grooms are not required to hold any occupational licenses.

-Most grooming positions do not offer a very high salary, though grooms working for major racing or showing interests may be compensated with bonuses when the horses under their care perform well in a competition.
+Most grooming positions do not offer a very high salary, though grooms working for major racing programs may be compensated with bonuses when the horses under their care perform well in a competition.

-Grooms generally earn between $9 and $15 per hour or around $400 weekly.
-Some employment sites such as SimplyHired.com give an estimate of $15,000 to $24,000 for groom positions.
+Grooms generally earn between $10 and $15 per hour and some employment sites such as Indeed.com give an estimate of $20,000 to $25,000 for groom positions.
 It is possible for grooms to earn significantly more if they have additional specialty skills or take a more managerial role within a large operation.

 Housing and travel expenses are often paid by the employer, and some stables give their grooms free use of a stall for their personal horse (if they have one).
 Some employers also offer health insurance benefits.

-The BLS projects that jobs in the animal care and service worker category will grow at a faster than average rate from 2008 to 2018, about 21 percent.
+The Bureau of Labor Statistics or BLS projects that jobs in the animal care and service worker category will grow by 22% from 2016 to 2026.
 Demand for grooms should continue to be steady across the various areas of the equine industry.